rokaicker/StaticSiteGenerator/README.md

 ## Overview
 This tool enables the user to:

-  1. Specify a ".txt" file to have it converted into an HTML webpage
+  1. Specify a ".txt" or ".md" file to have it converted into an HTML webpage
-  2. Specify a folder containing multiple ".txt" files to convert all of them into HTML web pages.
+  2. Specify a folder containing multiple ".txt" and ".md" files to convert all of them into HTML web pages.
 The program will recursively search subfolders for ".txt" files as well.

 NOTE: This tool requires the use of a BASH shell.